dahiya-code/video-ware/README.md

 # A Clone of Microsoft Teams

-This is a Flutter project which uses Firebase for authentication and WebRTC for Video Conferencing.
+This is a React project which uses WebRTC for Video Conferencing.

 <!-- PROJECT LOGO -->
 <br/>